nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 1. Under the **Consumers** section of the Subscription Manager, click **Add consumer**.

-1. Enter the address of your consumer contract that you just deployed and click **Add consumer**.
+1. Enter the address of your consuming contract that you just deployed and click **Add consumer**.
 MetaMask opens and asks you to confirm the transaction.

 Your example contract is deployed and approved to use your subscription balance to pay for VRF v2 requests.
 Next, [request random values](#request-random-values) from Chainlink VRF.